What do I do after a car accident?

 If your car is undriveable after an accident, your insurer will normally arrange for it to be collected.
 However, the police may move your car first to clear the road.

-Your insurer will liaise with the other driver’s insurance company.
+Your insurer will liaise with the other driver’s insurance company during the claims process.

-Depending on which driver was to blame for the collision, the claim will be classified as either at-fault or non-fault.
-If you’re at fault, your insurer will foot the bill for car repairs and injuries to all parties involved.
+Depending on which driver was to blame for the collision, the claim will be classified as either:

-If it’s a non-fault claim (the other driver’s fault), your insurer will aim to recoup your losses from the other driver’s insurer.
+Non-fault (the other driver’s fault) - your insurer will aim to recoup your losses from the other driver’s insurer

-You can read more about making a car insurance claim here
+Read more about making a car insurance claim.

 You will need to pay the excess if you’re at fault.